-The tool is created with the aim of comparing the Order Export between different versions of CET Designer.
+The tool is created with the aim of comparing the Order Export between different versions of CET.
 The tool will highlight the differences in calculation data from the Order Export tool in the Calculation dialog so that the changes in the Bill of Materials can be quickly identified.
-Various export formats are supported based on the extension installed in CET Designer.
+Various export formats are supported based on the extension installed in CET.

 Export order for current drawing